vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails/index.md

 title = "Cocktails"
 date = 2025-11-13
 draft = false
-description = "My wine, spirit, and liqueur reviews + cocktail recipes"
+description = "The importance of alcohol consumption.
+A taxonomy of cocktails + recipes + bartending tips.
+My wine, spirit, and liqueur reviews."

 [extra]
 new = true